 A pretty row of small boats bobs gently up and down in the water, families wander by and the ancient walls of Ciutadella look down on our harbourside table as I sit in the dappled sunshine awaiting my first taste of Menorcan cuisine.
 What edible and drinkable delights are in store for us I ponder; a plethora of fresh seafood, I have no doubt, but what else?
 And where are the best restaurants in Menorca?

-Over the centuries many different peoples have occupied Menorca from the Romans and Arabs to the French and British and it is no wonder that this has impacted on the traditional cuisine.
-The Arabs in particular introduced many new ingredients including rice, almonds, oranges and lemons, not to mention spices such as saffron.
-In addition Menorca, a UNESCO Biosphere Reserve, has some of the best agricultural produce of the Balearic Islands and these factors combine to make its gastronomy wonderfully varied and utterly unique.
+Over the centuries many different peoples have occupied the Spanish island of Menorca from the Romans and Arabs to the French and British and it is no wonder that this has impacted on the traditional cuisine of Menorca.
+The Arabs, in particular, introduced many new ingredients including rice, almonds, oranges and lemons, not to mention spices such as saffron.
+In addition, Menorca, a UNESCO Biosphere Reserve, has some of the best agricultural produce of the Balearic Islands and these factors combine to make its gastronomy wonderfully varied and utterly unique.

 Here is my guide to finding the best food and drink in Menorca.
 Each location mentioned can be found on the map at the end of this article.